thoughtbot/administrate/README.md

 and a demo Rails app that uses Administrate.
 The demo app is [hosted publicly on Heroku][demo].

-- The gem's source code lives in the `administrate` subdirectory.
+- The gem's source code lives in the `app` and `lib` subdirectories.
-- The demo app is at the repository root, in order to support deployment on Heroku.
+- The demo app is nested within `spec/example_app`.

+Rails configuration files have been changed to recognize the app in the new location, so running the server or deploying to Heroku works normally.

 With this structure, developing a typical feature looks like:

 - Add tests in `spec/`
 - Implement a feature in `administrate/`
-- Exercise the feature using the root-level rails app (`app/`)
+- Exercise the feature using the demo rails app (`spec/example_app/app/`)

 ## Contributing Guidelines